LADSG: Label-Anonymized Distillation and Similar Gradient Substitution for Label Privacy in Vertical Federated Learning: Methodology

-To mitigate forward-path leakage, we introduce \textbf{LADistill}, a lightweight label obfuscation mechanism that integrates soft-label distillation with $k$-anonymity filtering.
-LADistill aims to suppress class-identifiable semantics in ground-truth labels while maintaining task utility.
+To mitigate model-path label leakage, we propose \textbf{LADistill}, a \emph{deterministic} label anonymization mechanism that combines soft-label distillation with $k$-anonymity filtering.
+LADistill is designed to obscure class-discriminative signals that may be exploited by adversaries while preserving the convergence behavior of the model during training.

-LADistill follows a similar distillation-based label obfuscation strategy as KDk~\cite{arazzi2024kdk}, but simplifies the pipeline by using a lightweight, locally generated teacher model.
-This reduces computational overhead while retaining the benefits of soft-label supervision and $k$-anonymity filtering.
-It decouples label diffusion into two stages: (1) \textit{probabilistic softening} via teacher-student distillation, and (2) \textit{controlled ambiguity} using $k$-anonymity smoothing.

-\paragraph{Soft Label Generation} A detached teacher model generates soft labels \(SL\) from hard labels \(HL\) by assigning class probabilities to each instance.
-These probabilities capture class similarities as distributions.
-The soft label \(SL_i\) for instance \(i\) is obtained by applying the softmax function to the teacher's output logits \(z_i\):

-where \(z_{ij}\) is the logit for class \(j\), and \(C\) is the total number of classes.
-Unlike hard labels, soft labels introduce uncertainty by assigning probabilities to all classes, reducing the risk of direct label recovery from gradients.

-\paragraph{$k$-Anonymity Filtering.} LADistill improves the soft labels with $k$-anonymity filtering.
-It selects the top-$k$ most probable classes from each soft label and redistributes the weights using a smoothing parameter \(\epsilon\).
-This ensures the label does not reveal the class identity with high confidence, even under partial knowledge assumptions.
-The redistribution function is:

-Here, \(SL_i\) is the original soft label distribution from the teacher, and \(\hat{SL}_i\) is the anonymized label used for training.
-The most probable class gets a weight of \( 1 - \epsilon \), the remaining top-$k$ classes share \( \epsilon / (k-1) \), and all others are assigned 0.
-This distribution ensures uncertainty across the top-$k$ classes, making it harder to infer the true label, enhancing the defense against label inference attacks.
+The overall LADistill pipeline consists of three components: (1) soft label generation via a self-distilled teacher model, (2) deterministic $k$-anonymity filtering to suppress overconfident class indicators, and (3) a modified training objective based on anonymized soft targets.
+We describe each step in detail below.

+\paragraph{Soft-Label Generation} We first construct a lightweight teacher network to generate softened probabilistic labels.
+This teacher model is initialized using an exponential moving average (EMA) of the main model’s weights and updated continuously via self-distillation on the same task.
+Given a hard labels \(\mathrm{HL}\), the teachter projects it into a class probability distributions \(\mathrm{SL}\).
+For the \(i\)-th sample with logits \(\mathbf{z}_i \in \mathbb{R}^C\), the soft label is computed as:

+where \(C\) denotes the number of classes.
+This softening (with temperature=1) distributes the gradient source across all the classes, reather than focusing it on a single one, thereby reducing gradient variance and enhancing convergence stability, as widely demonstrated in prior work~\cite{gou2021knowledge}.